jhrcook/bayesian-analysis-with-python_e2/04_generalized-linear-models.md

         }
     </style>
   <progress value='6000' class='' max='6000' style='width:300px; height:20px; vertical-align: middle;'></progress>
-  100.00% [6000/6000 00:25<00:00 Sampling 2 chains, 290 divergences]
+  100.00% [6000/6000 00:27<00:00 Sampling 2 chains, 103 divergences]
 </div>

-    Sampling 2 chains for 1_000 tune and 2_000 draw iterations (2_000 + 4_000 draws total) took 36 seconds.
+    Sampling 2 chains for 1_000 tune and 2_000 draw iterations (2_000 + 4_000 draws total) took 35 seconds.
-    There were 21 divergences after tuning.
+    There were 64 divergences after tuning.
 Increase `target_accept` or reparameterize.
-    There were 269 divergences after tuning.
+    There were 39 divergences after tuning.
 Increase `target_accept` or reparameterize.
-    The acceptance probability does not match the target.
-It is 0.6424436933033053, but should be close to 0.8.
-Try to increase the number of tuning steps.
-    The number of effective samples is smaller than 10% for some parameters.
+    The number of effective samples is smaller than 25% for some parameters.